At some point in the next year, the focus will turn to the rebuild. How can marketers help their businesses, and society, come back stronger?

 Succeeding in the closed web

-number of media platforms, marketers face the daunting task of managing their activity
+a number of media platforms, marketers face the daunting task of managing their activity across those garden walls.

 Structuring for volatility